Essential Glock 17 Accessories

 Pictured above, a deputy performs a mag change with his Glock 17 during a qualification.
 Magazine release extensions make this task easier.
 [Photo: Jason Mosher]

 Tyrant CNC, Zev Technologies, and Tear Drop all make extended mag releases for Glock 17 pistols.
-This part is easy to switch on and doesn’t require any specialized tools.
-You must remove a thin metal spring from inside the magwell, so if you are not comfortable with this process, find a Glock armorer to help you switch it out.
-One thing to be mindful about with extended mag releases is the type of holster you plan to carry your gun in.
-Some leather holsters go over the magazine release button and could potentially push on an extended-release button.
+This part is easy to install and doesn’t require any specialized tools.
+However, you’ll need to remove a thin metal spring from inside the magwell during installation.
+If you’re unsure about this process, it’s advisable to seek assistance from a Glock armorer.

-The last and most important accessory for your Glock pistol is the holster that carries it.
+The most important accessory for your Glock pistol is the holster that carries it.
 Over the years, holsters have come under increased scrutiny within the law enforcement world.
-This is because of incidents involving criminals reaching for an officer’s holstered gun.
-Without proper retention, an assailant could pull it out and use it against the officer.
+Incidents involving attempts to disarm officers have underscored the importance of robust holster design.

 Safariland duty holster for Glock 17.